MicrosoftDocs/cpp-docs/docs/cpp/new-operator-cpp.md

 *initializer*<br/>
 Provides a value for the initialized object.
 Initializers cannot be specified for arrays.
 The **`new`** operator will create arrays of objects only if the class has a default constructor.

-## Example: Allocate character array and object
+## Example: Allocate and free a character array

 The following code example allocates a character array and an object of class `CName` and then frees them.